-So good, you have to make them, even you, non-vegetarians.
+They’re so good, you have to make them.
+Even if you’re not a vegetarian.
 Don’t look at it as a meat substitute, look at it as a good sandwich.
-Plus, it wouldn’t be a bad idea to give your a gut a little break from animal product every now and then.
+It would be nice and healthy to give your a gut a little break from animal product.

 The tahini binds all the textures together.
-For gluten-free version, use a gluten-free bun or skip the bun and have the patty on a bed of green leafy salad or any salad.
+For gluten-free version, use a gluten-free bun or skip the bun and serve the patty on a bed of green leafy salad or any salad.

 Black bean burgers with melted tahini